 Figure 7.
-Upper panel - the predicted location of $R{\rm subl}$ (solid red line) as a function of time (days) for a dust-bounded BLR with $\tau{\rm cond} = 10$ days and $\tau{\rm subl} = 100$ days.
-Panels 2-8, the model re-processing efficiency factor $\epsilon(r,t)$ as a function of time (days), for BLR radii of 50, 75, 100, 125, 150, 175 and 200 light-days respectively.
-For this model, the time-dependent line re-processing efficiency factor shows rapid declines followed by slow rises.
+Upper panel - the predicted location of R{subl} (solid red line) as a function of time (days) for a dust-bounded BLR with $\tau{cond} = 10$ d and $\tau{subl} = 100$ d.
+Panels 2-8, the model reprocessing efficiency factor $\epsilon(r, t)$ as a function of time (days), for BLR radii of 50, 75, 100, 125, 150, 175, and 200 light-days, respectively.
+For this model, the time-dependent line reprocessing efficiency factor shows rapid declines followed by slow rises.

-efficiency $\epsilon(r, t)$ at fixed radial position r is characterised by symmetric rises and falls, and by significant excursions in re-processing efficiency on relatively short timescales (Figure 5, panels 2-8).
-In Figure 6 we show snapshots of the instantaneous radial surface emissivity distribution F(r, C(t))(solid black line) at seven epochs, chosen to illustrate a broad range in continuum level.
-Also shown is the steady-state radial surface emissivity distribution (solid green line) together with the radial surface emissivity distribution at the current epoch, assuming $\epsilon(r, t) = 1.0 \quad \forall r$ (dashed red line).
-One consequence of adopting similar dust sublimation and dust condensation timescales is that the sharp drop in the radial surface emissivity distribution R{eff} more closely coincides with the predicted location of R{subl} for the concurrent value of the continuum flux (Figure 6, vertical dashed lines).
+radial position r is characterized by symmetric rises and falls, and by significant excursions in reprocessing efficiency on relatively short time-scales (Fig. 5, panels 2-8).
+In Fig. 6 we show snapshots of the instantaneous radial surface emissivity distribution F(r, C(t))(solid black line) at seven epochs, chosen to illustrate a broad range in continuum level.
+Also shown is the steady-state radial surface emissivity distribution (solid green line) together with the radial surface emissivity distribution at the current epoch, assuming $\epsilon(r, t) = 1.0 \forall r$ (dashed red line).
+One consequence of adopting similar dust sublimation and dust condensation time-scales is that the sharp drop in the radial surface emissivity distribution R{eff} more closely coincides with the predicted location of R{subl} for the concurrent value of the continuum flux (Fig. 6, vertical dashed lines).

 For the second simulation τ{subl} is a factor of 10 longer than τ{cond} .
-Variations in $\epsilon(r, t)$, are here characterised by a rapid decline in the re-processing efficiency during low continuum states followed by a more gradual increase in the re-processing efficiency with increasing continuum level as the dust is eroded (Figure 7).
-The location of R{eff} therefore decreases significantly on relatively short timescales following a drop in continuum level, but moves outwards only very slowly as the continuum level starts to rise.
-Thus a
+Variations in $\epsilon(r, t)$, are here characterized by a rapid decline in the reprocessing efficiency during low-continuum states followed by a more gradual increase in the reprocessing efficiency with increasing continuum level as the dust is eroded (Fig. 7).
+The location of R{eff} therefore decreases significantly on relatively short time-scales following a drop in continuum level, but moves outwards only very slowly as the continuum level starts to rise.
+Thus a strong hysteresis in the location of R{eff} is a defining characteristic of models in which there is a strong mismatch between the macroscopic dust sublimation and dust condensation time-scales (cf. the location of the sharp drop in the solid black lines with the dashed vertical lines in Fig. 8).